cosmos/cosmos/WHITEPAPER.md

 #### Interledger Protocol

-The Interledger protocol [\[14\]][14] is not strictly a scalability solution.
-It provides an adhoc interoperation between different ledger systems through a loosely coupled bilateral relationship network.
-Like the Lightning Network, the purpose of ILP is to facilitate payments, but it specifically focuses on payments across disparate ledger types, and extends the atomic transaction mechanism to include not only hash-locks, but also a quroum of notaries (called the Atomic Transport Protocol).
+The Interledger Protocol [\[14\]][14] is not strictly a scalability solution.
+It provides an ad hoc interoperation between different ledger systems through a loosely coupled bilateral relationship network.
+Like the Lightning Network, the purpose of ILP is to facilitate payments, but it specifically focuses on payments across disparate ledger types, and extends the atomic transaction mechanism to include not only hash-locks, but also a quorum of notaries (called the Atomic Transport Protocol).
 The latter mechanism for enforcing atomicity in inter-ledger transactions is similar to Tendermint's light-client SPV echanism, so an illustration of the distinction between ILP and Cosmos/IBC is warranted, and provided below.

-1. The notaries of a connector in ILP does not support membership changes, and does not allow for flexible weighting between notaries.
+1. The notaries of a connector in ILP do not support membership changes, and do not allow for flexible weighting between notaries.
 On the other hand, IBC is designed specifically for blockchains, where validators can have different weights, and where membership can change over the course of the blockchain.

-2. As in the Lightning Network, the receiver of payment in ILP must online to send a confirmation back to the sender.
+2. As in the Lightning Network, the receiver of payment in ILP must be online to send a confirmation back to the sender.
 In a token transfer over IBC, the validator-set of the receiver's blockchain is responsible for providing confirmation, not the receiving user.